 MAKE A DONATION The Red Cross depends on donations to provide immediate relief.
-Help people affected by Hurricane Matthew by visiting redcross.org, calling 1-800-RED CROSS or texting the word MATTHEW to 90999 to make a $10 donation.
-Donations enable the Red Cross to prepare for, respond to and help people recover from this disaster.
+Help people affected by disasters by visiting redcross.org, calling 1-800-RED CROSS.
+Donations enable the Red Cross to prepare for, respond to and help people recover from disasters.
 Learn more about the Red Cross response to Hurricane Matthew here.

 VOLUNTEER The American Red Cross New Jersey Region is offering training for new volunteers who wish to deploy to the Southeast to help those affected by Hurricane Matthew.
 Volunteers are needed to fill a variety of roles including working at shelters, assisting with feeding operations, distributing relief supplies, working in a warehouse, loading/unloading supplies from trucks and recovery casework.
 Volunteers must be 18 years of age or older, in good general health and commit to a minimum of two weeks working in the Southeast.
 Training and travel-related expenses are covered by the Red Cross.
 Volunteer opportunities for virtual work, which allows volunteers to assist with the relief operation from here in New Jersey, are also available and include recovery casework.
 Visit redcross.org/NJ for more information and to register for training.

 GIVE BLOOD, PLATELETS The Red Cross has an urgent need for blood and platelet donations.
 Since last week, Hurricane Matthew and its devastating aftermath have forced the cancellation of approximately 100 blood drives in Georgia, North Carolina, South Carolina and Virginia, resulting in more than 3,100 uncollected blood and platelet donations.
 Additional blood drive cancellations are possible in the Southeast as major flooding and power outages still affect many areas.